Egyptology and Assyriology

 Fall: 4 courses or 3 courses + service obligation

-Summer: complete Comprehensive Exams; upon successful completion of the comprehensive exams, modern language study, internship, archaeological field work, museum work, travel for research/ conferences
+Summer: Complete Comprehensive Exams no later than the end of the first week in August; upon successful completion of the exams, modern language study, internship, archaeological fieldwork, museum research, travel for research/conferences

 Funding: Service obligations